mogumogu934/blog_aggregator/README.md

 hostname: Where your PostgreSQL server is running (usually "localhost")
 port: The port PostgreSQL is running on (default is 5432)
 database_name: The name of your database (e.g., "gator")
-current_user_name: Your preferred username for Gator
+current_user_name: Your preferred username for the blog_aggregator
 ```

 Example: